ApplianceFaults

 The useful user checks are external: trapped laundry, seal debris, latch alignment, and one careful restart.

-Expected outcome: If the door closes cleanly, the washer may start normally; repeat F06 points to the interlock, latch, or wiring.
+Expected outcome: If the door closes cleanly, the washer may start normally; repeat F06 points to the interlock, latch, wiring, or control signal.

 What does this error code mean?